Skip to content

 Requirements: Security

-• Your program is well documented and easy to understand, and there is no attempt to hide or obfuscate what a piece of code does.
+• Your program is well-documented and understandable.
+There is no attempt to hide or obfuscate what a piece of code does.

 • Your program does not use networking.